Hydrocodone/acetaminophen (By mouth)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung or breathing problems, gallbladder or pancreas problems, an underactive thyroid, Addison disease, prostate problems, trouble urinating, stomach problems, or a history of head injury or brain tumor, seizures, alcohol or drug addiction.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung or breathing problems, gallbladder or pancreas problems, an underactive thyroid, adrenal problems, prostate problems, trouble urinating, stomach problems, or a history of head injury or brain tumor, seizures, alcohol or drug addiction.

 - This medicine may cause the following problems: